Nonstoquastic catalyst for bifurcation-based quantum annealing of ferromagnetic $p$-spin model: Review of the spin formulation of bifurcation-based quantum annealing

-The eigenstates of $\hat{S}^z$ denote $\ket{0}$ and $\ket{\pm1}$ as $\hat{S}^z\ket{m} = m \ket{m}$ for $m=0,\pm 1$, $A(s)$ is a positive function that takes a finite value at the middle of annealing, and $B(s)$ is a function increasing from a negative large value to a positive value as time $s$ evolves.
-One of the appropriate choices of $A(s)$ and $B(s)$ are the Gaussian and linear functions such as
+where $s\in [0,1]$ is a dimensionless time parameter and $i$ indicates the index of a spin site. $A(s)$ is a positive function that takes a finite value at the middle of annealing, and $B(s)$ is a function increasing from a large negative value to a large positive value as time $s$ evolves.
+We assume that $A(s)$ and $B(s)$ are a Gaussian function and a linear function, respectively, as

-respectively.
-The term in the parenthesis in Eq. (\ref{eq:1}) is a driver Hamiltonian inducing the bifurcation to each spin, and $\hat{H}_p$ represents a problem Hamiltonian including interactions between spins and local longitudinal field on each spin, the ground state of which is our target.
-In BQA with the Hamiltonian (\ref{eq:1}), the initial spin state is $\ket{0}$.
-Finally, each spin state changes to $\ket{\pm1}$ by the bifurcation mechanism.
-In the context of QA, the states $\ket{+1}$ and $\ket{-1}$ read the spin up and down in the classical Ising model, respectively.
-Therefore, we can expect to obtain the ground state of $\hat{H}_p$ by adiabatically evolving the system under the Hamiltonian (\ref{eq:1}).
+The summation term in Eq. (\ref{eq:1}) is a driver Hamiltonian inducing the bifurcation mechanism. $\hat{H}_p$ represents a problem Hamiltonian that includes interactions between spins and local fields.
+BQA starts with the state $\otimes_i \ket{0}_i$, which is the ground state of the Hamiltonian (\ref{eq:1}) at $s=0$.
+By adiabatically evolving the system under the Hamiltonian (\ref{eq:1}) from $s=0$ to $s=1$, each spin state changes to $\ket{\pm1}_i$, corresponding to the ground state of $\hat{H}_p$ that is our target.